Avg: 3 from 4 votes

 The first (from left to right as you look at the crag) of a 'Trifecta' of long (40m) routes at Newhalem.
 This is an athletic climb up a steep chimney feature.
 Thug through blocky climbing in a steep hanging slot.
 A crux lies in wait somewhere at the end, slapping up a blunt feature on opposing sidepulls.
-The only drawback to Hurt Locker is that it's simple and more intuitive to climb to the right and onto Meridian at the top, thus bypassing the crux moves.
+The only drawback to Hurt Locker if it can be described as such is that it's way more intuitive to climb to the right and onto Meridian at the top instead of tackling the blunt arete more directly.
 However, it's also possible and more intuitive to end Meridian at the jug atop Hurt Locker, so the climbs provide some slight variations to one another.
 If you really must contrive greater difficulty, skip the move right to the Meridian rest and move straight into the crux feature.
-Better yet, one could stay left and bear hug the left arete, providing a more difficult finish to the route.